cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 Our team consists of students from the University of Helsinki, and we want to be the first Finnish team competing at ISC’s student cluster competition.
 The team members are very interested in various aspects of high-performance computing, ranging from scientific software development and performance optimization to system administration and cluster management.
 All the team members see HPC skills as important assets in their studies, thesis projects and future careers.

 The LUMI supercomputer has increased the need for skilled HPC experts both in Finnish research groups and at CSC.
 With the student cluster competition bids and the related training CSC wants to increase the visibility of HPC towards university students and present it as an exciting career possibility.
 Additionally, CSC's aim is to use the SCC as a vehicle to expose students to the ISC conference where they can meet fellow students and network with professionals from vendors and computing centers.
-Some team members have already been offered positions in research groups through contacts created during the SCC activities.
+Some members in our earlier teams have already been offered positions in research groups through contacts created during the SCC activities.

 # Why do we believe that we have put together a winning team